talesofalarra/talesofalarra.github.io/README.md

        - Journals by character/all journals
  - Characters
     - Party link
-	- list of characters
+       - List of characters
     - Graveyard link
-	- list of characters
+       - List of characters
  - Setting

 About
- - About
+ - Info
  - Players list
     - Corbin
     - Tanya